My Favourite Things to Do in Fes as a Solo Traveller

 It’s well-connected by rail to the Imperial city of Meknes.
 Plus, buses travel north from Fes to Chefchaouen, one of Morocco’s most Insta-worthy destinations.

-If you want to join a guided tour from Fes, there are so many options available.
+If you want to join a guided tour from Fes, there are heaps of options available.
 Some take in multiple destinations over the course of a day – something that wouldn’t be possible if you were trying to do it independently using public transport.

 Top day trips from Fes: